Spheroscopic/Spheroscopic/README.md

 # Spheroscopic

-A free and open source 360 panorama viewer
+A free and open source 360 panorama viewer for Windows/MacOS/Linux

 ## Screenshots